Mexican Mangonada Recipe (Chamoyada)

 When Tajin isn’t available then you can make a mix of red chile powder and salt to use for the rim.

-The tamarind stick, you’ll find them at the Mexican food store by the name of tarugos.
+The tamarind stick, you’ll find them at the Mexican food store (or Amazon) by the name of tarugos.
 It adds another delicious layer of flavors, but if you can’t find it then just omit it.

 Mangonada with Tequila